Electronovision: Rival processes

 Avant-garde musician Frank Zappa co-directed and co-wrote 200 Motels (1971), which was shot on PAL color videotape at Pinewood Studios in England.
 The production featured dazzling graphics, video feedback, and chromakey visual effects, and is considered a precursor to the music videos of the 1980s.
 The production was electronically edited using early Ampex equipment, then transferred to 35mm film for theatrical release.

 The Vidtronics Company, a division of Technicolor, had developed a process for transferring color videotape to film, and to demonstrate its potential produced The Resurrection of Zachary Wheeler (1971), a combination science-fiction and political conspiracy thriller, starring Leslie Nielsen and Angie Dickinson.
 The picture was shot by the Madison Productions crew from the TV series Death Valley Days, transferred and processed by Technicolor, and distributed by a Technicolor subsidiary, Gold Key Entertainment.
 It was not successful in theatres, but was frequently shown in TV syndication and 16mm rentals.

 In 1973, Hollywood actor/producer Ed Platt, made famous by his role as "The Chief" in the NBC-TV series Get Smart, raised the money to produce Santee, starring Glenn Ford.
 Platt saw the advantages of using videotape over film, and used the facilities of Burbank's Compact Video Systems to shoot the western on location in the California and Nevada deserts.
 The motion picture was shot with Norelco PCP-70 portable plumbicon NTSC cameras and portable Ampex VR-3000 2" VTRs, then transferred to film at Consolidated Film Industries in Hollywood.
 The film was not commercially successful.
 Platt committed suicide about six months after the film was released.

 In 1976, TV producer George Schlatter, known for his successful NBC-TV series Laugh-In and many TV comedy specials, wrote and directed the motion picture Norman...
 Is That You?, based on the controversial Broadway play.
 Also recorded on NTSC videotape, the film starred comedian Redd Foxx and Pearl Bailey.
 The film enjoyed some critical success, but was Schlatter's only foray into feature films.

 Los Angeles video post-production company Image Transform specialized in creating very high-quality recordings using 3M EBR film recorders that could perform color film-out recording on 16mm by exposing three 16mm frames in a row (one red, one green and one blue) during the 1970s and 1980s.
-Their Image Vision process used modified 24fps 10 MHz Bosch Fernseh KCK-40 cameras.
-This was a custom pre-HDTV video system.
-Image Transform used specially modified VTRs to record 24fps for their "Image Vision" system.
-The modified 1 inch type B videotape VTRs would record and play back 24fps video at 10 MHz bandwidth, at about twice the normal NTSC resolution.
+The company's Image Vision process used modified 24fps 10 MHz Bosch Fernseh KCK-40 cameras and similarly modified 24 fps VTRs as part of a custom pre-HDTV video system.
+The 1 inch type B videotape VTRs would record and play back 24fps video at 10 MHz bandwidth, at about twice the normal NTSC resolution.
 The Image Vision process was used on several minor shorts and theatrical releases, including Monty Python Live at the Hollywood Bowl (1982).
 Image Vision was superseded by the analog NHK Hi-Vision high definition system of the early 1990s.